wuchalejs/wuchale/README.md

     // Your plural function name
     pluralFunc: 'plural',

-    // Enable HMR updates during dev.
-You may disable this if you get annoyed
+    // Enable HMR updates during development.
+You can disable this to avoid the small overhead
-    // by the loss of state because the whole app is invalidated when the
-    // translation .po file changes
+    // of live translation updates and work solely with the source language.
+    // HMR is highly optimized -- it updates only the affected components,
+    // preserving application state and avoiding full reloads.
     hmr: true,

     // Gemini API key (or 'env' to use GEMINI_API_KEY)